thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Step 2.
 Connect the Device {#step-2-connect-device}

 ThingsBoard provides built-in connectivity examples for sending telemetry using different protocols.
-It allows you to quickly test connectivity, validate credentials, and confirm that incoming data is processed correctly.
+This allows you to quickly test connectivity, validate credentials, and confirm that incoming data is processed correctly.

 > To learn how to connect devices based on your technology stack or connectivity solution, see the available [connection guides](/docs/guides/#AnchorIDConnectYourDevice){:target="_blank"}.